officicalalkhaldi/Catch-the-7/README.md

 Contributions are welcome!
 If you'd like to improve the game, feel free to:

-1. Fork the repository.
+1. Fork the Repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
+3. Commit Your Changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
+4. Push to the Branch (`git push origin feature/your-feature`).
-5. Open a pull request.
+5. Open a Pull Request.

 <br>

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [License](License) file for details.

 <br>
 <br>